splunk/public-o11y-docs/gdi/monitors-messaging/rabbitmq.rst

       - ``sslCertFile``
       - No
       - ``string``
-      - Path to this monitor’s own SSL or TLS certificate.
+      - Path to this monitor's own SSL or TLS certificate.
    -

       - ``sslKeyFile``
       - No
       - ``string``
-      - Path to this monitor’s private SSL or TLS key file.
+      - Path to this monitor's private SSL or TLS key file.
    -

       - ``sslKeyPassphrase``
       - No
       - ``string``
-      - This monitor’s private SSL or TLS key file password, if any.
+      - This monitor's private SSL or TLS key file password, if any.
    -

       - ``sslVerify``